 Bargaining is an essential aspect of collective employment agreements; in order to have agreed upon something it is imperative that it was negotiated on and bargained for.
-The Employment Relations Act 2000 places significant constraints on how, when and who may bargain for collective agreements and places an overall obligation on the parties deal with each other in good faith.
+The Employment Relations Act 2000 places significant constraints on how, when and who may bargain for collective agreements and places an overall obligation on the parties to deal with each other in good faith.
 This guide covers bargaining in relation to Collective Employment Agreements.
-For information in regards to bargaining for Individual Employment Agreements.
+For information in regards to bargaining for Individual Employment Agreements please refer to the A-Z Guide on Individual Employment Agreements.